henrik/octopress/source/_posts/2015-02-28-tests-lie-and-thats-ok.markdown

 If we cover every column by introspection, we'll probably write test code that mirrors the implementation, which depreciates the value of the test.

+And even if we cover every column, we don't cover every possible input.
+We need to draw the line somewhere.

 I think of the test *description* as a statement of unbridled intent: we want the code to strip spaces in every column.
 The test *implementation* is then a kind of pragmatic judgment sampling that often will not correspond completely to the description.
 An optimistic lie.
 And that's OK.